saleor/saleor-docs/docs/architecture/shippingsArch.md

 There are two types of `ShippmentMethod` available in Saleor:

 * `PRICE_BASED` - Can be used when the order price falls within a certain range.
 For example, from $0 to $50 - shipping method A, over $50 - shipping method B, etc.
 * `WEIGHT_BASED` - Similar to the price based example.
-You can create shipping methods based on the weight rane.
+You can create shipping methods based on the weight range.

 These two methods cover most of the basic use cases, for example: